dennabetse/promptmaker/README.md

 - resizer (still a work in progress)
 - add localization (maybe)
+- add image viewer (maybe)
+- save settings

 ## Compiling

-To compile the project by yourself you will need to make the dependencies used in the project to be modular.
+To compile the project by yourself you will need to make the dependencies used to be modular.
 I provide the one i made in the modular folder.

 ```bash
 mvn clean javafx:jlink